juju/docs/src/en/tut-lxd.md

 juju deploy wiki-simple
 ```

-This will fetch a *bundle* from the Charm Store.
-A bundle is a pre-packaged set
+This will download a *bundle* from the Charm Store.
+A bundle is a pre-packaged
-of applications, in this case 'MediaWiki' and a database to run it with.
-These
+set of applications, in this case 'MediaWiki' and a database to run it with.
-will be installed and configured to work together.
+These will be installed and configured to work together.
 Sweet.

 You can check on how far Juju has got by running the `status` command: